 Plan will rebuild the economy with clean energy, green jobs and racial justice in mind

-“We look forward to an infrastructure plan that creates jobs, addresses the climate crisis and ensures the protection of wildlife in the nation’s lands, waters and skies,” said Jamie Rappaport Clark, president and CEO, Defenders of Wildlife.
+“We look forward to an infrastructure plan that creates jobs, addresses the climate crisis and ensures the protection of wildlife in the nation’s lands, waters and skies,” said Jamie Rappaport Clark, former president and CEO, Defenders of Wildlife.
 “Defenders of Wildlife applauds the administration for focusing on long-standing social and economic issues that have been largely ignored and will work tirelessly, in partnership with the Biden administration, to ensure that this plan puts us on a path to protect and conserve imperiled wildlife.”

 Washington, DC